yandex-cloud/docs/en/billing/pricing.md

 ## Billable services {#t-services}

-The cost of using billable services is calculated based on the amount of resources consumed and the usage timeframe.
-The amount of resources consumed is calculated individually for each service.
+The cost of using billable services is calculated based on the amount for resources consumed and the usage timeframe.
+The amount for resources consumed is calculated individually for each service.

 For more information about billing calculations, see the documentation for the services: